aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 >NOTE: CloudFormation stack will now begin creating the AWS resources for your EVS environment.
 This process can take several hours to complete.

-## Monitor Console Deployment Progress
+#### Monitor Console Deployment Progress

 1. On the CloudFormation console, select your stack.
 2. Go to the "Events" tab to monitor the creation progress.
 3. Once the status changes to "CREATE_COMPLETE", your EVS environment is ready.
 In case of any failure, examine the root cause of failure, make correction and try again.

-## View Console Outputs
+### Review Console Outputs

-After the stack creation is complete:
+After the CloudFormation stack creation is complete:

 1. Go to the "Resources" tab of your stack.
 2. Here you will find important information about your deployed resources, including: